yanbasic/easy-model-deployer/README.md

 ### List Supported Models

 Quickly see what models are supported, this command will output all information related to deployment.
-(Plese browse [Supported Models](docs/en/supported_models.md) for more information.)
+(Please browse [Supported Models](docs/en/supported_models.md) for more information.)

 ```bash
 emd list-supported-models